knightbearr/Simple-Browser/README.md

 # Simple-Browser
-A simple browser using Python3
+A simple Browser using Python3 and PyQt5 module

+create your own browser.